databricks/scala-style-guide/README.md

   }
   ```

-- For classes whose header doesn't fit in two lines, use 4 space indentation for its parameters, put each in each line, put the extend on the next line with 2 space indent, and add a blank line after class header.
+- For classes whose header doesn't fit in two lines, use 4 space indentation for its parameters, put each in each line, put the extends on the next line with 2 space indent, and add a blank line after class header.

   ```scala
   class Foo(